Secrets of Midland Heights

-Secrets of Midland Heights is an American nighttime soap opera which ran on CBS from December 6, 1980 to January 24, 1981 for eight episodes, with two more episodes left unaired.
-Produced after the success of Dallas, Lorimar Productions, likewise, produced the new serial for CBS.
+Secrets of Midland Heights is an American nighttime soap opera produced by Lorimar Productions after the success of Dallas.
+It ran on CBS from December 6, 1980 to January 24, 1981 for eight episodes, with three episodes left unaired.

+Series overview

 Secrets of Midland Heights was aimed at the teen audience, and featured romantic triangles and secrets among the teens and their parents who populated a fictional midwestern college town called Midland Heights.
-Aired on Saturday night at 10 PM EST/9 PM Central, the series never found an audience and was canceled after eight episodes.
+Aired on Saturday night at 10 pm EST/9 pm Central, the series never found an audience and was canceled after eight episodes.

 The show resembled a dark, 1980s-style Peyton Place, both dealing with hidden secrets and scandalous affairs in a small town.
-Lisa Rogers (Linda Hamilton) carried on with college jock Burt Carroll (Lorenzo Lamas) while also seeing fraternity jerk Mark (Bill Thornbury); good girl heiress Ann Dulles (Doran Clark) secretly dated high school dropout John (Jim Youngs); Holly Wheeler (played first by Linda Grovernor and then by Marilyn Jones) wanted to lose her virginity to her boyfriend Teddy Welsh (Daniel Zippi), but the teens were shocked to discover her mother Dorothy (Bibi Besch) was having an affair with Teddy's father Nathan (Robert Hogan).
+Lisa Rogers (Linda Hamilton) juggled relationships with both college jock Burt Carroll (Lorenzo Lamas) and fratboy Mark Hudson (Bill Thornbury, in a recurring role), good girl heiress Ann Dulles (Doran Clark) secretly dated high school dropout John Grey (Jim Youngs), Holly Wheeler (played by Linda Grovenor in the pilot, and subsequently by Marilyn Jones) wanted to lose her virginity to her boyfriend Teddy Welsh (Daniel Zippi), but the teens were shocked to discover her mother Dorothy (Bibi Besch) was having an affair with Teddy's father Nathan (Robert Hogan), a widowed professor at the college.

-There were also power struggles between the wealthy Millington family, consisting of leading citizen Margaret and her son Guy, and the equally wealthy and powerful Wheelers.
-The Millington family had been one of the founding families of Midland Heights.
+There were also power struggles between the wealthy Millington family, one of Midland Heights' founding families, consisting of the widowed Margaret and her son Guy, and the equally wealthy and powerful Wheelers.

-The show was produced by David Jacobs, Lee Rich and Michael Filerman, all of whom were connected in production to other serial dramas like Flamingo Road and Knots Landing.
+The show was produced by David Jacobs, Lee Rich and Michael Filerman, all of whom worked on other serial dramas like Flamingo Road and Knots Landing.
 When Secrets of Midland Heights was pulled from the schedule, the producers stated that the show would be retooled and make a return in some form.
 Many of the same performers and production staff returned to ABC the following season in the different serial King's Crossing, which similarly had a short run.

-After the demise of the series, actor Lorenzo Lamas would join the cast of the soap, Falcon Crest playing Lance Cumson, the grandson of the series main schemer, Angela Channing (Jane Wyman).
+After the demise of the series, actor Lorenzo Lamas would join the cast of the soap Falcon Crest.